Alcohol Addiction Treatment & Alcohol Rehab Programs

 An outpatient treatment program may be a more flexible option or act as a “step down” from inpatient programming.
 When you attend outpatient alcohol rehab, you live at home and attend regular treatment sessions.8 Because these programs typically don’t last all day, people can often maintain their family, school, or work obligations.

-Various types of behavioral therapies are commonly used in alcohol use disorder (AUD) treatment.
+Various types of behavioral therapies are commonly used in alcohol treatment centers.
 Behavioral therapies can take place in individual or group settings and may include:

 Cognitive-Behavioral Therapy (CBT)